BA, MA, PhD

 - Research Fellow, Woolf Institute & Affiliated Researcher, ReproSoc (Reproductive Sociology Research Group), Department of Sociology

-She is currently a research fellow at the Woolf Institute and an affiliated researcher at the Reproductive Sociology Research Group (ReproSoc) at the University of Cambridge.
-She is also a Jewish Chaplain at the University of Cambridge.
+She is currently a research fellow at the Woolf Institute and an affiliated researcher at the Reproductive Sociology Research Group (ReproSoc) in the Department of Sociology, University of Cambridge.

 Besides her commitment to academic excellence, Lea is an avid singer, with a particular love for choral singing.